 - Intentionally running into teammate’s Molotovs or grenades.

 - Throwing the bomb or weapons in a location that gets them stuck.

-- Blocking teammates on purpose to prevent them moving or going somewhere they intent do go.
+- Blocking teammates on purpose to prevent them from moving or going somewhere they intend to go.
 Common spots blocked are doorways.

 - Toxic text or voice chat to you or the enemy team.